Scorpions in Gilbert, Arizona: Hotspots & Prevention

 Here's your quick identification guide for the scorpions you'll encounter in Gilbert:

-Arizona bark scorpion: - Light tan to yellowish color (never dark brown or black) - Slender build with thin pincers and tail - 2-3 inches maximum length - Often found climbing walls or hanging upside down - Tail often held curved to the side when resting
+Arizona bark scorpion: - Light tan to yellowish color (never dark brown or black) - Slender build with thin pincers and tail - 2-3 inches maximum length - Often found on walls or hanging upside down - Tail often held curved to the side when resting

 Safety note: Never rely on size alone to judge danger.
 A small bark scorpion poses more risk than a large desert hairy.
 If you're unsure, take a clear photo from at least 3 feet away.
 Local pest control companies or Gilbert community groups can often identify from photos — much safer than getting close for a detailed look.